-· Describe how this service supports the agency mission
+• Describe how this service supports the agency mission

-The Department of Criminal Justice Services' mission is improve and promote public safety in the Commonwealth.
+The Department of Criminal Justice Services' mission is to provide comprehensive planning and state-of-the-art technical and support services for the criminal justice system to improve and promote public safety in the Commonwealth.
 This mission is aligned with the long-term objectives for the protection of the public's safety and security and to ensure a fair and effective system of criminal justice.

-Law Enforcement Training and Education Assistance is provided through the Regulatory division to support activities that are intended to provide regulatory and programmatic support services to the law enforcement community in Virginia.
-We do this through the oversight of processes and procedures that lend consistency to the law enforcement training function as well as support to valuable specialized programs and training not available from other sources.
-Through this activity we help to establish and certify professional standards for law enforcement officers.
+The Standards and Training and Law Enforcement Services Sections support activities that are intended to provide comprehensive planning and state-of-the-art technical and support services to the law enforcement element of the criminal justice system and potentially to other components with whom they work and interact.
+We do this through grant funding of system improvements and enhancements, specialized training that is unavailable or unaffordable from other sources, and planning and research for law enforcement policy matters.
+Through this activity Law Enforcement Services helps to establish baselines for service on a statewide basis and help to establish and certify professional standards for some of those services.
 The department's mission is aligned with the long-term objectives for the protection of the public's safety and security and to ensure a fair and effective system of criminal justice.

-Describe the Statutory Authority of this Service The Standards and Training Section's authority is found in Title 9.1 of the Code of Virginia.
+• Describe the Statutory Authority of this Service

+The Standards and Training Section's authority is found in Title 9.1 of the Code of Virginia.
 Specifically, § 9.1-102 (1) through (14), (20), (21), (23), (34), (38), § 9.1-106, § 9.1-113 through 9.1-116, § 9.1-128 through § 9.1-137, § 9.1-168 (B), § 15.2-1705 through § 1708, and § 15.2-1741 (B).